Chaos and magic in the dissipative quantum kicked top: Finite-size dynamics along quantum trajectories

-and similarly goes for the average magic $\langle \mathcal{M}_2 \rangle$.
-Numerically one is forced to consider a finite number of trajectories $N_\text{traj}$ and this gives rise to an error bar in the average value that is the root mean square deviation divided by $\sqrt{N_\text{traj}}$.
+From a numerical point of view, one is forced to consider a finite number of trajectories $N_\text{traj}$.
+This gives rise to an error bar in the average value that is the root mean square deviation divided by $\sqrt{N_\text{traj}}$.
 In the following, when studying dissipative evolutions, we fix $N_\text{traj} = 1024$, in such a way that the resulting error bars are always of the order of the line width of our plots.
-As the initial state, we consider the fully polarized eigenstate $\ket{\psi(0)} = \ket{N/2, N/2}$ of the $\hat S_z$ total spin component.
+As for the initial state, we consider the fully polarized eigenstate $\ket{\psi(0)} = \ket{N/2, N/2}$ of the $\hat S_z$ total spin component.

 Sometimes we are also interested in the asymptotic (long-time) values of such quantities.
 We estimate them by evolving the system up to long times, until a plateau is reached.
 In our investigations we find that this saturation is achieved quickly, so that we can stop the dynamics after $N_\tau = 1000$ periods for the entanglement entropy and $N_\tau = 100$ for the magic.
 The value at the plateau always fluctuates, due to the fact that we are considering a finite ensemble of quantum trajectories.
 Thus, to extract the steady-state behavior, we average over the last $k_0$ points, with $k_0$ large enough that all transient features have disappeared (specifically, we set $k_0 = 500$ for the EE and $k_0 = 50$ for the SRE).
-We denote this long-time average by $\overline{\langle \dots \rangle}$ as, for instance,
+We denote this long-time average by $\overline{\langle \dots \rangle}$ such that, given any nonlinear functional $\mathcal{F}$,

+where $\langle \mathcal{F} (t_k)\rangle$ is the average of $\mathcal{F}$ over the states of the ensemble at time $t_k$.
 We also compare dissipative evolutions ($\gamma > 0$) with the unitary dynamics case ($\gamma = 0$).
 Unitary results are averaged over $M_0 = 300$ initial random spin coherent states~\cite{PhysRevA.6.2211}.
 In fact, the dynamics of a single trajectory entails a source of randomness (the jumps) that is absent in the unitary case.
 Thus, in the presence of dissipation, the system is able to explore more efficiently the Hilbert space and there is no need for averaging over the different initial conditions.